csc-training/geocomputing_course/materials/installations.md

 :::{admonition} Change the default project and username

-* `project_20xxxxx` is an example project name, replace with your own CSC project name.
+* `project_2015299` is an example project name, replace with your own CSC project name.
 * `cscusername` is an example username, replace with your username.
 :::

 * Open [Puhti web interface](https://puhti.csc.fi) and log in
 * Open Compute node shell (outside of the course, also Login node shell could be used)
-  * Reservation: geocomputing_thu (only during the course)
+  * Reservation: geocomputing_day2 (only during the course)
-  * Project: project_20xxxxx
+  * Project: project_2015299
   * Partition: small
   * Number of CPU cores: 1
   * Memory (GB): 4